Have you ever really wondered why fiber matters so much in your diet and what foods are considered high fiber foods?

 Insoluble fiber, on the other hand, does not turn to a gel-like substance in water.
 Its job is to get things moving through the digestive tract as well as giving your stool bulk.
 Sources of insoluble fiber are found in vegetables and whole grains.

 Are you wondering what to eat so you get enough fiber in your diet?
-Below are the some of the best sources of dietary fiber that will help keep your digestive tract healthy and happy:
+Below are the some of the best high fiber food that will help keep your digestive tract healthy and happy:

-Whole Fruits and Vegetables: Load up on these fiber-rich and naturally gluten-free fresh fruits and veggies.
+Whole Fruits and Vegetables: Load up on fruits and vegetables – they are considered high fiber foods and are also naturally gluten-free.
 They are not only packed with fiber, but also they contain nutrients your body needs to maintain good health.
 Grab those berries to not only get fiber, but also to benefit from those natural disease fighting properties contained in fruits and vegetables.
 (BTW, any fruit that ends in “berry” is so good for you, so eat up!)

 Whole Grains: You can enjoy the exciting world of gluten-free whole grains including brown rice, oat (certified gluten-free), buckwheat and sorghum.
 Whole grains are slowly digested, helping you feel full longer.
 A little goes a long way in meeting your fiber needs for the day.

-Beans: Beans, also known as the musical fruit, are loaded with fiber.
+Beans: Beans, also known as the musical fruit, are considered a high fiber food.
 I enjoy bean pastas like the one pictured below from Explore Asian that I purchased at Sprouts.
 Yum!

 Lentils: I love love love me some lentils.
 They are so good for you and cheap – you can make a meal for 10 people for less than a few bucks!
 My lentil soup recipe is a favorite around my house.